 The terms of an options contract allows employees to buy shares of a company at a predetermined rate that is usually below the market value of the shares.
 Normally, an options contract itself costs money, but it’s often included as an incentive for hiring good workers.
 When traded in financial markets, derivatives must be handled by licensed brokers, but many options and futures contracts are considered over-the-counter trades that don’t require a broker.

 The temptation to wager money on future market prices is too great for many speculators to resist, and large sums of money are gained and lost in derivatives markets.
-For a change of pace from conventional stocks and bonds trading, you may want to put your money on derivatives in finance and diversify your portfolio.
+For a change of pace from conventional stocks and bonds trading, you may want to put your money on derivatives in finance and diversify your investment portfolio.